realgametheory/devtrails/README.md

 The result for Bengaluru's food delivery riders was immediate and brutal:
 - The **Bangalore Hotels Association** reported that only **10% of restaurants** in the city received their gas supply on March 9–10, 2026.
-- Over **100 eateries** — from iconic darshinis like Vidyarthi Bhavan to neighbourhood dhabas shut their kitchens.
+- Over **100 eateries** from iconic darshinis like Vidyarthi Bhavan to neighbourhood dhabas shut their kitchens.
 - With restaurants closed or running with limited menus, **Swiggy and Zomato order volumes in Bengaluru dropped sharply**, leaving riders logged on but with nowhere to pick up from.
-- Riders reported waiting 2–3 hours between orders in zones like Indiranagar, HSR Layout, and JP Nagar — zones that are normally among the busiest in the country.
+- Riders reported waiting 2–3 hours between orders in zones like Indiranagar, HSR Layout, JP Nagar and zones that are normally among the busiest in the country.

 A delivery partner's income collapsed, not because of weather, not because of their performance, but because a geopolitical conflict 3,000 km away made restaurant kitchens go dark.